netdata/netdata-ui/src/components/table/README.md

 ## Table component

-The implementation based on top of `react-table` lib and pretty generic at moment.
+The implementation based on `react-table` lib and pretty generic at moment.

-**CAUTION:** in future this component will most likely will be refactored
+**CAUTION:** in future this component will most likely be refactored

 ### Props: